metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/genbank/_index.md

 The header section contains essential metadata about the sequence.
 The following fields are commonly found in this section:

-- **LOCUS**: A unique identifier for the sequence, including its length, type (e.g., DNA, RNA), and whether it is linear or circular.
+- **LOCUS**: A unique identifier for the sequence, including its length, type (*e.g.* DNA, RNA), and whether it is linear or circular.
 - **DEFINITION**: A brief description of the sequence, summarizing its biological significance.
 - **ACCESSION**: Accession number(s) associated with the sequence, which can be used to retrieve the record.
 - **VERSION**: The version number of the sequence record, indicating updates or changes.